-- Verifications by email when submitted directly by the governing body that issued the license, certificate, or registration; - Physician assistant training certification forms by email when submitted directly by the physician assistant program and/or education institute; and - National Practitioner Data Bank reports through a secure portal provided by the Federation of State Medical Boards. - 18.
-How many licenses or registrations has the board denied over the past four years based on criminal history that is determined to be substantially related to the qualifications, functions, or duties of the profession, pursuant to BPC § 480?
+- Verifications by email when submitted directly by the governing body that issued the license, certificate, or registration; - Physician assistant training certification forms by email when submitted directly by the physician assistant program and/or education institute; and - National Practitioner Data Bank reports through a secure portal provided by the Federation of State Medical Boards.

+2 The term "license" in this document includes a license, certificate, permit or registration.

+18. How many licenses or registrations has the board denied over the past four years based on criminal history that is determined to be substantially related to the qualifications, functions, or duties of the profession, pursuant to BPC § 480?
 Please provide a breakdown of each instance of denial and the acts the board determined were substantially related.